KevinBian107/ensemble-imbalanced-data/README.md

 # Introduction
 [Back to Catalog](#content-for-this-project)

-This project demonstrate how we may draw insights from a highly unbalanced data set using ensemble learning.
-Predictive model detecting user preference using **textual features** in combnation with other **numerical features** is the key first step prior to building a reconmander system or doing any other further analysis.
+This project demonstrate how we may draw insights from a highly imbalance data set using ensemble learning.
+Predictive model detecting user preference using **textual features** in combnation with other **numerical features** is the key first step prior to building a recommender system or doing any other further analysis.
 The challenge that is addressed in this project is related to the highly imbalance nature of the `recipe` data set that we are using.

-We are particularly interesting in predicting user preference (`raing` columns as target) using multiple numerical features and textual feature transformation (tfidf, pca, ...) with a homogenous ensemble learning method (random forest) multi-class classifier.
+We are particularly interesting in predicting user preference (`rating` columns as target) using multiple numerical features and textual feature transformation (tfidf, pca, ...) with a homogenous ensemble learning method (random forest) multi-class classifier.

-With the basics from this project moving forward:
+With the basics from this project moving forward, this project is building a foundation for:
-1. We can build reconmander systems that can reconmand better recipes to users to better fit their needs and appetite.
+1. From a **practical perspective**, we can build recommender systems that can recommend better recipes to users to better fit their needs and appetite.
-2. Understand an potential approach towards solving issues that is relevant with highly imbalanced data, which is quite often in **real word data**.
+2. From a **theoritical perspective**, this project provide understanding to an potential approach towards solving issues that is relevant with highly imbalanced data, which is quite often in **real word data**.

 ## Random Forest Algorithm
 In this project, we will adapt ideas of **homogenous ensemble learning** where we will use multipl **Decision Trees**, and making them into a **Random Forest** for more  robust predictions of the data.